 Capacity

 That’s why we recommend sizing up by at least two people if you’re basing your decision on capacity.
 So if you’re searching for a tent for a group of five people, you should look at an 8 person tent (since 7 person tents don’t really exist).
-If you’re looking at a group of three adults, then a 5 person tent would be more ideal.
+If you’re looking at a group of three adults or smaller, then a 5 person tent would be more ideal.

 The only exception to this is camping in cold weather, which is a situation where larger tents are harder to heat.
 If you’re regularly exposed to cold temperatures, then having a tent capacity closer to the number of actual campers would leave you warmer (albeit closer) in the long run.